 MG: I enjoy skiing when I have some free time.

 YR: What’s next for you?

 MG: I am very excited to go to the Winter Equestrian Festival (Wellington, Fla.) this winter.

 MG: I am typically very against superstitions.
 Working hard and having confidence in yourself is the only luck you need!

-This article originally appeared in the January/February 2018 issue of Young Rider magazine.
+This article about the Maclay Finals originally appeared in the January/February 2018 issue of Young Rider magazine.
 Click here to subscribe!